vitaminj/aws-iot-device-sdk-js/README.md

 ```
 ##### install operation
 When the jobs-agent receives an install job document it will attempt to install the files specified
 in the job document.
 An install job document should follow this general format.
+In order to use a
+codesign signature a codesign certificate must be specified with the --code-sign-certificate option
+when the jobs-agent is launched.
+For more information run the jobs-agent with the -h option.
 ```
  {
   "operation": "install",